egonbeermat/RemoteDisplay/README.md

-# _RemoteDisplay_, A library to send Teensy 4.1 screen buffers over Ethernet to display on another device
+# _RemoteDisplay_, a library to send Teensy 4.1 screen buffers over Ethernet to display on another device

 _Version: 0.1.0_